AlexKhymenko/ngx-permissions/README.md

  }

 ```

+### To load permissions before application start up

+APP_INITIALIZER is defined in angular/core.
+You include it in your app.module.ts like this.

+import { APP_INITIALIZER } from '@angular/core';
+APP_INITIALIZER is an OpaqueToken that references the ApplicationInitStatus service.
+ApplicationInitStatus is a multi provider.
+It supports multiple dependencies and you can use it in your providers list multiple times.
+It is used like this.

+@NgModule({
+  providers: [
+    DictionaryService,
+    {
+      provide: APP_INITIALIZER,
+      useFactory: (ds: DictionaryService, ps: PermissionsService ) => function() {return ds.load().then((data) => {return ps.loadPermissions(data)})},
+      deps: [LoadService, PermissionsService],
+      multi: true
+    }]
+})
+export class AppModule { }

 Validation function are injected with any angular services.
 There are 2 local injectables available that can be used to implement more complex validation logic.